Inventory Tracking Guide

 Integrated inventory solutions

 Most 3PL companies today provide sophisticated software that lets you digitally review your entire inventory from the comfort of your own home.
-Integrated software connects to your online store(s) and lets you sync SKUs and orders to view all inventory, fulfillment centers, sales channels, and customers in one place.
+Integrated software connects to your online store(s) and lets you sync SKUs and orders to view all inventory, fulfilment centres, sales channels, and customers in one place.

 “We roll out new products and designs on our website 1-3 times a month and send new inventory to ShipBob each week.
 It’s really easy to create new SKUs and restock existing ones using ShipBob’s technology, which is especially important with high inventory turnover.”Carl Protsch, Co-Founder of FLEO Shorts